AuthorGini von Courter

 - Using rules for customized merges

-I am Gini Courter, and I'd like to welcome you to Word 2010 Mail Merge In-Depth.
-In this course, I'll show you how to use the Mail Merge feature to quickly and easily create personalized letters, envelopes, labels, and even e-mail messages.
-I'll show you how to connect to data you already have in Excel or Outlook, and use fields from these data sources in your letters or e-mail messages.
-You'll see how to use Rules fields in your primary merge file, so you can get a lot of reuse from your merge documents.
+- I'm Gini Courter, and I'd like to welcome you to Word 2010, Mail Merge In-Depth.
+In this course, I'll show you how to use the mail merge feature to quickly and easily create personalized letters, envelopes, labels, and even e-mail messages.
+I'll show you how to connect to data you already have in Excel, or Outlook, and use fields from these data sources in your letters or e-mail messages.
+You'll see how to use Rules Fields in your primary merge file, so you can get a lot of re-use from your merge documents.

-Whether you're new to mail merge or have already created simple merged documents, this course will help you take an even deeper dive into the power of Word mail merge.
-Thank you for joining me for Word 2010 Mail Merge In-Depth.
+Whether you're new to Mail Merge, or have already created simple merge documents, this course will help you take an even deeper dive into the power of Word Mail Merge.
+Thank you for joining me for Word 2010, Mail Merge in Depth.
 Let's get going.

 Excel 2010: Tips, Tricks, and Shortcutswith Dennis Taylor3h 43m Intermediate

 - Mark as unwatched